Killed for Protesting: 6 Things to Know About the Great March of Return

 Yearning to be freed from imprisonment and for basic rights simply cannot be stopped by violent force – our own age-old stories, which we will recount every Passover, tell us so.

+The Great March of Return is an ongoing mobilization and we will be updating this page as the demonstrations in Gaza continue.
 Do you have a question or action to add to this resource?
 Send us your message here.